Fredrika Runeberg

-Fredrika Charlotta Runeberg (née Tengström; 2 September 1807, Jakobstad – 27 May 1879, Helsinki) was a Finnish (Finland-Swedish) novelist and journalist.
+Fredrika Charlotta Runeberg (née Tengström; 2 September 1807 – 27 May 1879) was a Finnish (Finland-Swedish) novelist and journalist.
 She was a pioneer of Finnish historical fiction and one of the first woman journalists in Finland.

 In her own time, she was mainly known as the wife of her famous husband, poet Johan Ludvig Runeberg.
 The family lived most of their life in Porvoo, where she created most of her works, including the historical novel Fru Catharina Boije och hennes döttrar (1858).
 She wrote in Swedish.

 Life and career

 Born in a bourgeoise family in Jakobstad, Fredrika Tengström lived most of her youth in Turku, the then capital of Finland.
 She was educated in Anna Salmberg's school for girls in 1824–25.
-She met her future husband, Johan Ludvig Runeberg, her second cousin, while living with her great uncle Jakob Tengström, Archbishop of Turku, in Pargas, having lost her home in the Great Fire of Turku in 1827.
+She met her future husband, Johan Ludvig Runeberg, her second cousin, while living with her great-uncle Jakob Tengström, Archbishop of Turku, in Pargas, having lost her home in the Great Fire of Turku in 1827.
 In 1828, she moved to Helsinki, the new capital, with her mother, and married Runeberg in January 1831.
 The family settled in Porvoo and had seven sons; the only daughter died an infant.

 Fredrika Runeberg was the first Finnish author to critically analyze the status of women, at home and in the society.
 Her oeuvre includes two historical novels: Fru Catharina Boije och hennes döttrar (1858), set in Finland during the Great Northern War, and Sigrid Liljeholm (1862), set in the Cudgel War.
 She also contributed to various newspapers and magazines, and translated foreign literature and articles, mostly from French, German, and English, into Swedish.

+She was a close friend of Anette Reuterskiöld.